Volga Germans

-During the Great Purge, Volga Germans were targeted, and following the German invasion of the Soviet Union in 1941, ethnic Germans were deported to concentration camps in Siberia and Central Asia resulting in the deaths of an estimated 1.5 million Volga Germans.
-Scholars refer to the deportations and subsequent mass casualties of the ethnic minorities under Stalin as ethnic cleansing and there is debate whether or not the expulsion was genocidal.
-Following the dissolution of the Soviet Union in 1991, some Volga Germans emigrated to Germany.
+After the October Revolution, the Volga German ASSR was established as an autonomous republic of the Russian SFSR.
+During World War II, the republic was abolished by the Soviet government and the Volga Germans were forcibly expelled to a number of areas in the hinterlands of the Soviet Union.
+Following the dissolution of the Soviet Union in 1991, many Volga Germans immigrated to Germany.

 History

-Invitation to Russia
+Invitation to settle in Russia

 In 1762, Catherine II, born a German princess and a native of Stettin, Pomerania, deposed her husband Peter III, born a German prince in Kiel, and took the Russian imperial throne.
-Following the lead of Maria Theresa, Empress of Austria and Hungary, inviting Germans to settle on the Danube in the Balkans, Catherine the Great published manifestos in 1762 and 1763 inviting Non-Jewish Europeans to immigrate and become Russian subjects and farm Russian lands while maintaining their language and culture.
+Following the lead of Maria Theresa, Empress of Austria and Hungary, inviting Germans to settle on the Danube in the Balkans, Catherine the Great published manifestos in 1762 and 1763 inviting non-Muslim, non-Jewish Europeans to immigrate and become Russian subjects and farm Russian lands while maintaining their language and culture.
 Although the first received little response, the second improved the benefits offered and was more successful in attracting colonists.
-People in other countries such as France and England were more inclined to migrate to the colonies in the Americas.
+People in other countries such as France and Ireland were more inclined to migrate to the colonies in the Americas.
 Other countries, such as Austria, forbade emigration.

 Those who went to Russia had special rights under the terms of the manifesto.
 Some, such as being exempt from military service, were revoked in the latter part of the 19th century when the government needed more conscripts for the Russian army.
-The Plautdietsch-speaking Mennonite communities were opposed to military service because of their pacifist beliefs, so many Mennonites emigrated to the Americas instead.
+The Plautdietsch-speaking Mennonite communities were opposed to military service because of their pacifist beliefs, so many Mennonites immigrated to the Americas instead.

+In the late 18th century the nomadic Kazakhs took advantage of Pugachev's Rebellion, which was centred on the Volga area, to raid Volga German settlements.